-Making sure you have plenty of time for everything that needs to get done on the day of your wedding is very important, but since you’ve probably never gone through the motions it can seem a little confusing or overwhelming.
-Sure, you could fork out a bunch of money to have a wedding planner on hand to coach you through the timeline, but that can eat up a lot of precious wedding budget and make your wedding less personal and more “run of the mill” feeling.
-Instead, take a few moments to put together your own timeline for the perfect wedding day that is customized for your personal wants and needs.
+Making sure you have plenty of time for everything that needs to get done on the day of your wedding is very important.
+However, since you’ve probably never gone through the motions, it can seem a little confusing or overwhelming.
+Sure, you could fork out a bunch of money to have a wedding planner on hand to coach you through the timeline.
+But, that can eat up a lot of precious wedding budget.
+Additionally, it can make your wedding less personal and more “run of the mill” feeling.
+Instead, take a few moments to put together your own timeline for the perfect wedding day.
+Make is customized for your personal wants and needs.
 Below you will find a generic timeline for a standard wedding that should help you put together one that is uniquely yours.

 Getting ready for the main event is very important; especially for the bride!
 Make sure to allot at least one hour for the bride’s hair to allow you to tweak any mistakes as necessary.
 It should take less time, but it’s better to allot too much time than not enough.

-The bride’s make-up will vary in the time it takes to complete, but a good rule is to allot around 45 minutes.
+The bride’s make-up will vary in the time it takes to complete.
+However, a good rule is to allot around 45 minutes.
 This will ensure plenty of time to get it right without feeling rushed.

 For the bridesmaids, you should give them about 30 minutes for their hair and 45 minutes for their makeup.
-This should be more than enough time since they usually will be doing a lot less than the bride, and the extra time they have can be devoted to helping her out instead.
-Also, the bridesmaids should start with their hair first while the bride does her makeup, then switch to make sure there is plenty of time for the bride’s hair.
+This should be more than enough time since they usually will be doing a lot less than the bride.
+Plus, the extra time they have can be devoted to helping her out instead.
+Also, the bridesmaids should start with their hair first while the bride does her makeup.
+Then switch to make sure there is plenty of time for the bride’s hair.

 When Should the Photographer Arrive?

-Though there is a little bit of personal preference involved, most brides will want the photographer to show up about an hour before she starts getting ready to ensure they can have their game plan all figured out in advance so the photographer can focus on capturing her preparation and every other aspect of the big day.
+Though there is a little bit of personal preference involved, most brides will want the photographer to show up about an hour before she starts getting ready.
+That ensures they can have their game plan all figured out in advance.
+That way, the photographer can focus on capturing her preparation and every other aspect of the big day.
 Also, this will give the photographer time to capture pictures of things like the shoes, gown, and tiara before they are being put on the bride.

 Pre-ceremony photos usually consist of the bride with her family and bridesmaids as well as the groom with his family and groomsmen.
-The time you should allot will depend on how many shots for each group you want, but typically you can expect around 3 minutes per photo.
+The time you should allot will depend on how many shots for each group you want.
+But, typically you can expect around 3 minutes per photo.
 The most important thing is to make sure you have enough time to get the bride to the photo shoot location without the groom seeing her.
 Keeping the “suspense” is crucial for the perfect wedding day experience.

 When Does the Groom Arrive?